HokoraYinphineMPP/obsidian-git-sync/docs/CSE 2010-12(83648)/Week 5/Lab 4 Submission.md

 ## **Exercise 2: Implementing Mathematical Equations with functions (10 points)**
 Write a program that prompts the user to enter whether they have a sphere or a cylinder.
 If the user enters “*sphere*”, the program then prompts the user to enter one value: radius.
 The program then sends radius to the functions *sphere_volume()* and *sphere_surface()*, and prints the results.

-If the user enters “cylinder”, the program then prompts the user to enter two values: radius and height.
-The program then
-sends radius and height to the functions cylinder_volume() and cylinder_surface(), and prints the results.
+If the user enters “*cylinder*”, the program then prompts the user to enter two values: radius and height.
+The program then sends radius and height to the functions *cylinder_volume()* and *cylinder_surface()*, and prints the results.

 If the user enters anything other than “sphere” or “cylinder”, print “invalid entry”.
-Because the function does not need to change the function arguments, you should pass them into the function as const
-references.
-A const parameter will make sure the value of the parameter does not change, and passing a parameter by reference does
-not make a copy of the value (so having const references makes it a bit more efficient).
+Because the function does not need to change the function arguments, you should pass them into the function as const references.
+A const parameter will make sure the value of the parameter does not change, and passing a parameter by reference does not make a copy of the value (so having const references makes it a bit more efficient).
 You should have the following function declarations:

+`double sphere_volume(const double & r);`
+`double sphere_surface(const double & r);`
+`double cylinder_volume(const double & r, const double & h);`
+`double cylinder_surface(const double & r, const double & h);`

 Run your code three times.
-Once where the user enters sphere, once where they enter cylinder, and finally when they make an invalid
+Once where the user enters sphere, once where they enter cylinder, and finally when they make an invalid entry.
-entry.
-double sphere_volume(const double & r);
-double sphere_surface(const double & r);
-double cylinder_volume(const double & r, const double & h);
-double cylinder_surface(const double & r, const double & h);

 Exercise 3: ATM (15 points)

 For this exercise, we will implement an interactive ATM program that repeatedly allows the user to view their balance,